btholt/complete-intro-to-react/_posts/2016-01-14-react-marshall-data.markdown

 <Route path='/details/:id' component={Details} onEnter={this.assignShow} />
 {% endhighlight %}

 This should put the correct show as one of the props.params that ClientApp passes down to Details.
-If you refresh the page, you should see it now.
+Change your URL "id" param to one of the imdbID that can be found in data.json to test.

 As an aside, I've found the _best_ way to organize React method component is the following